 Residencies are a rare opportunity for working artists to have uninterrupted time to focus on their practice, but the associated financial costs can be significant.
 With that in mind, SVA Career Development now funds two prestigious residency programs—the Anderson Ranch Artist-in-Residence Program in Snowmass Village, Colorado, and the Skowhegan Summer Residency Program in Skowhegan, Maine—for up to two SVA alumni and students per residency each year.

-Anderson Ranch, established in 1973, offers 10-week residencies in the fall and late winter in ceramics, drawing, furniture design, new media, painting, photography, printmaking, sculpture and woodworking.
-SVA now covers the full $1,500 tuition and provide a $500 travel stipend for alumni or students who are accepted into the program; the deadline for applications is February 15.
+Anderson Ranch, established in 1973, offers 10-week residencies in the fall and, beginning next year, five-week residencies in the spring.
+The ranch hosts facilities for artists working in ceramics, drawing, furniture design, new media, painting, photography, printmaking, sculpture and woodworking.
+SVA covers the $750 (for spring) $1,500 (for fall) tuition and provides a $500 travel stipend for alumni or students who are accepted into the program; the deadline for applications is February 15.